 And, by God, those were real people.
 Aye-yup…

-One of the most easily accessible areas of Vermont–bordered by New York and Massachusetts–is the Battenkill River Valley in southwest corner of the state, with the small town of Arlington (population 2290) at its leafy, mountainous epicenter.
-The former original capitol of the Republic of Vermont in 1787, Arlington was the home of those rebel Green Mountain Boys, Ethan and Ira Allen, who defied the English during the Revolutionary War.
+One of the most easily accessible areas of Vermont–bordered by New York and Massachusetts–is the Battenkill River Valley in the southwest corner of the state, with the small town of Arlington (population 2290) at its leafy, mountainous epicenter.
+The former original capital of the Republic of Vermont in 1787, Arlington was the home of those rebel Green Mountain Boys, Ethan, and Ira Allen, who defied the English during the Revolutionary War.

 Real New England